Mighty Corp. import accreditation suspended

 In a two-page directive, Ebreo said the suspension is a purely administrative matter that is within the bureau’s power and jurisdiction.

-“The initiative will provide the government an unhampered venue for investigation, and free it from any collateral issues and concern,” he added.
+“The initiative will provide the government an unhampered venue for investigation, and free it from any collateral issues and concerns,” he added.

 Among other raw materials, the company is importing tobacco leaf, rolling paper and acetate tow, which is used in production of cigarette filters.